 Research What You Need

 This is one of the most daunting (and rewarding) aspects of planning your career return — conducting research.
-However, it’s vital to making your transition simple and quick.
+However, it’s vital to make your transition simple and quick.

 If you stepped away from sports writing for a considerable amount of time, start researching the field again.
 Identify what employers are looking for in copywriting and content creation roles.
 For example, many prefer to see experience in WordPress, design, and HTML experience.